mah51/ScuffedMDB/README.md

 `NEXT_PUBLIC_APP_URI=https://movie.michael-hall.me`

+8. Create a HS512 compliant code using the following command:

+`npm install -g node-jose-tools`

+`jose newkey -s 256 -t oct -a HS512`

+Copy the whole output and paste into the .env.local file under 'JWT_HS512'.

-8. Finally generate another JWT_CODE for production and enter into the vercel settings panel.
+9. Finally generate a random string for the JWT_CODE env variable for production and enter into the vercel settings panel.

-9. Go back to the overview tab and click redeploy.
+10. Go back to the overview tab and click redeploy.

-10. Thats it! your very own live movie rating website.
+11. Thats it! your very own live movie rating website.
 The world is yours ... and everytime you push a change to your repo, it automatically redeploys (<3 vercel).
 </details>

 ## Using the discord bot with the website: